JetBrains/compose-multiplatform/tutorials/Window_API/main.md

 }
 ```

-There are two types of windows - modal and regular.
-Below are functions for creating each type of window:
+There are two types of window – modal and regular.
+Below are the functions for creating each type of window:

-1. Window - regular window type.
+1. Window – regular window type.
-2. Dialog - modal window type.
+2. Dialog – modal window type.
 Such a window locks its parent window until the user completes working with it and closes the modal window.

-You can see an example for both types of windows below.
+You can see an example of both types of window below.

 ```kotlin
 import androidx.compose.desktop.Window